mmirudeea/website/website/tutorial/embassy/index.md

 #### Adding the Dependencies

 At this step, we must add the dependencies we will use for our project.
-Bellow you will find the basics you will need for a minimal application, including an `usb_logger` to *"enable"* debugging over serial.
-We also have to specify the git version for the `embassy` crates, since the ones on `crates.io` don't work with the `RP2350`.
+Bellow you will find the basics you will need for a minimal application.

+We have to specify the git version for the `embassy` crates, since the ones on `crates.io` don't work with the `RP2350`.

 ##### `embassy-executor`